mattbellis/PHYS-3330/raw-content/lab1-raw.md

 4. Consider how the amount of current flowing through your resistor affects the sensitivity of your measurement.

-5. Calculate the resistance of the wire from your measurements using Ohms Law.
+5. Calculate the resistance of the wire from your measurements using Ohm's Law.

 ## Compare the two measurement techniques